 There seems to be an easy friendship between them although Alison does seem to have a past that she hopes to keep from them.
 What it is we don’t know but there is something lingering in the background that has seriously affected her and her ability to trust others.

-Once Julie has made up her mind, she follows it through without necessarily thinking of the consequences and unfortunately the aftermath of one such action are about to come back and bite her heavily on the backside.
+Once Julie has made up her mind, she follows it through without necessarily thinking of the consequences and unfortunately, the aftermath of one such action is about to come back and bite her heavily on the backside.
 Will she crumble or will she take control and, along with the help of her friends, work through probably the biggest problem she has ever faced?

 Outwardly to others though, she is the perfect Stepford wife, baking, cooking and keeping her house in order, but to those that really know her, it is easy to see that her world has started to fall apart around her.

 Who wouldn’t want to be Heather?
 With her supermodel good looks and plastic surgeon husband, Viktor it is easy to see why everyone envies them.
 They are privileged enough to reside in a beautiful house in the hills above Sewickley, secure in the knowledge that their son is growing up in one of the safest places in America.
 Or is he?